shashikg/WhisperS2T/README.md

 bash <repo_dir>/install_tensorrt.sh
 ```

-For most of the system the given bash script should work, if it doesn't please follow the official TensorRT-LLM instructions [here](https://github.com/NVIDIA/TensorRT-LLM/tree/main).
+For most of the debian system the given bash script should work, if it doesn't/other system please follow the official TensorRT-LLM instructions [here](https://github.com/NVIDIA/TensorRT-LLM/tree/main).

 ### Usage